 o You must inform the setting of any family intention to travel abroad, even if the destination currently does not require quarantine upon your return.
 This also applies to individual members of your family who for example, work abroad, are in education abroad etcetera.

-o No child will be able to attend the setting for fourteen days if they or any family member have returned from a country that has a quarantine upon return requirement.
+o No child will be able to attend the setting for ten days if they or any family member have returned from a country that has a quarantine upon return requirement.

 · As well as our current hygiene measures, we will be asking children, staff, parents, carers and any visitors to wash their hands upon entering and leaving the setting.